 Senior Manager, Data and Tools - Urban Efficiency & Climate

-Eric is the Data and Tools Manager for Urban Efficiency and Climate at WRI Ross Center for Sustainable Cities.
+Eric is Senior Manager, Data and Tools, for Urban Efficiency and Climate at WRI Ross Center for Sustainable Cities.
 He helps cities obtain the information and stakeholder agreement they need to develop and implement broadly beneficial strategies to optimize, electrify and decarbonize their energy systems.
 He also coordinates data strategy across the Center and acts as the Cities data liaison to WRI’s Resource Watch, Energy and Climate programs.

 Eric manages technical and use case development of globally relevant methods, tools and datasets on energy performance and urban form characteristics of cities.
 His projects include AI-driven mapping of the heat and resilience aspects of urban surfaces, methods to develop “quick start” city energy and emissions inventories, scenario modeling to support locally beneficial plans for city transitions to 100% clean energy, and computer vision-based urban land use modeling.

 Prior to his current position, Eric was Building Efficiency Manager at WRI Ross Center.
 He continues to support the Buildings Initiative team, including as liaison to many of the Building Efficiency Accelerator deep dive city engagements and on the use of data and tools in city strategies to improve building performance.
 He has helped WRI develop global projects and partnerships with dozens of cities on energy efficiency, including in Colombia, India, Mexico and Turkey.